January 2012 (last edited September 2012)

 I don't mean to unfairly single out these two changes or their advocates (some of whom I count as personal friends) and could list dozens of similar examples, but these two reflect a culture that seems to surround Python development today.
 In both cases, the modifications made will break existing code, not in the name of fixing bugs, but only for the sake of the aesthetic whims of individuals or very small groups working with virtually no input from the user base at large.

 Unfortunately, this type of change has been a relative constant in Python's history.
-Having been on the front lines of Python documentation and teaching since 1995, I know something of what I speak.
+Having been on the front lines of Python documentation and teaching since 1995, I've seen the negative impacts of rapid change first-hand.
 Especially in the larger Python world of today, what may seem interesting to core developers often comes across as arbitrary and even aggravating to the user base.

 From the outside, it would be impossible for some not to see this development model as a sort of anarchy at best, and a tyranny of the minority at worst.
 Such states can flourish in an open source project only under a silent user base, but most people are simply too busy using Python to monitor its developers' actions.
 The larger consequence of subjective change by the few is to further cloud Python's perceived stability.
 Barring a standardized version of Python (which, as mentioned earlier, has yet to gain traction), developer restraint seems the only solution here.6